Happy Lunar New Year from the USC US-China Institute!

 Money Laundering and Financial Crimes

-China is a major global financial center, with a rapidly growing economy and increased integration in the international market.
+China is swiftly becoming a major global financial center, with a rapidly growing economy and increased integration in the international market.
 The primary sources of criminal proceeds are corruption, narcotics and human trafficking, smuggling, economic crimes, intellectual property theft, counterfeit goods, crimes against property, and tax evasion.
-Money is generally laundered through bulk cash smuggling, trade-based fraud (over/under pricing of goods, falsified bills of lading and customs declarations, counterfeit import/export contracts), and both the formal and underground banking systems.
-The use of cash-intensive, non-financial sectors such as real estate has increased, as has the use of e-currency, online exchanges, and the exploitation of investment vehicles such as forward exchange rate contracts and financial derivatives.
+Money is generally laundered through bulk cash smuggling, trade-based fraud (over/under pricing of goods, falsified bills of lading and customs declarations, counterfeit import/export contracts), real estate, and both the formal and underground banking systems.

 Most money laundering cases currently under investigation involve funds obtained from corruption and bribery.
 Proceeds of tax evasion, recycled through offshore companies, often return to China disguised as foreign investment and, as such, receive tax benefits.
 Chinese officials have noted that most acts of corruption in China are closely related to economic activities that accompany illegal money transfers.